 First Aid for Stings

-Where stinging caterpillars are numerous or present hazards to people, such as around residences, recreation areas or schools, infested shrubs and trees may be sprayed to eliminate or reduce the caterpillars.
-Use products containing Bacillus thuringiensis or carbaryl for control.
+Generally, stinging caterpillars are infrequently encountered and preventive sprays are not recommended.
+When single caterpillars are found, often the leaf or stem they are on can be clipped and relocated.
+But where stinging caterpillars are numerous or present hazards to persons, such as around residences, recreation areas or schools, infested shrubs and trees may be sprayed to eliminate or reduce the caterpillars.
+Use products containing Bacillius thuringiensis or carbaryl for control.
 Always read and follow label instructions.

 CAUTION!
 Pesticide recommendations in this publication are registered for use in Kentucky, USA ONLY!
 The use of some products may not be legal in your state or country.
 Please check with your local county agent or regulatory official before using any pesticide mentioned in this publication.

 Of course, ALWAYS READ AND FOLLOW LABEL DIRECTIONS FOR SAFE USE OF ANY PESTICIDE!